 The victory inspiring melody on the Jamaica Paralympic Association home page is proudly performed by rising star Jordan “Jedani” Batts and produced by Grantley “Sarangetti” Grant.
-The song was our anthem for the 2012 Paralympic Games in London and not only motivates Jamaica’s athletes in their respective pursuits but inspires all to be alive and achieve more.
+The song was our anthem for the 2012 Paralympic Games in London and has become the rallying anthem of the Jamaica Paralympic and Olympic movements.
+It not only motivates Jamaica’s athletes in their respective pursuits but inspires all to be alive and achieve more.

 Jordan “Jedani” Batts’ Bio